 2) The launcher MUST be set at angle of at least 30 Deg. (but preferably more), angled away from the edge of the rough grass strip, separating the field and car park, (basically pointing towards the far corner of the field or farm), when the wind is running down the field, OR, if the wind is from the east, and all flying operations & cars, have moved to the west end of the field (see flying layout drawings in the YMAS handbook) – Then the bungee and launcher, needs pointing well away from the shed, i.e. towards the woods at the far corner of the cropped field.

-(As mentioned previously, the above rulings are for a trial period & subject to changes, so consult the safety officer before flying bungee launched models & associated equipment.)
+(As mentioned previously, the above guidelines are subject to changes, so consult the safety officer before flying bungee launched models & associated equipment.)

 BMFA Article on the 2016 YMAS Fly-in